hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Math defines e.g. commutativity and transitivity.
 And probably a couple more rules that are totally broken by this.

 [20:03:31](#16605938111309DjJJl:gitter.im) <hiiamboris (NOT THIS ONE)>:
-@meijeru will support me í ½í¸‰
+@meijeru will support me ğŸ˜‰

 [20:04:29](#16605938691310FpDEk:gitter.im) <dockimbel>:
 Anyway, as I said above: "we allowed the math operations on it, until we get a better alternative (like fixed-sized vectors and matrix types)."
 So this means that it's a temporary feature.
 I think we should rename that datatype, as we hesitated between `array!` and `vector!` in the beginning.